 Camp Quinipet Day Camp — Shelter Island

-Camp Quinipet sits on a large, partially wooded peninsula with wonderful water views from almost everywhere on the property.
+Camp Quinipet sits on a large, partially wooded peninsula with wonderful water views from almost everywhere.
 There is no swimming pool, but there is a sandy beach and a dock with all sorts of watercraft.
-The camp offers a sleepaway program, a day camp, and a sailing school.
-Quinipet is more rustic than fancy.
-It doesn't have huge air-conditioned classrooms or pools with fountains and water slides.
-But it does have comfortable lodgings, up-to-date facilities, and is situated in one of the most picturesque spots on Long Island.
+The camp offers a sleepaway program, day camp, and a sailing school.
+Quinipet is more rustic than fancy, but it does have comfortable lodgings, up-to-date facilities, and is situated in one of the most picturesque spots on Long Island.
 The staff is friendly and professional.
 The camp is owned and operated by the United Methodist Church and includes some progressive Christian programming, but children of all faiths are welcome.
 Campers register by the week.
-There is a half-day (morning or afternoon) program, along with a full-day program, which includes a hot lunch.

 Crestwood Country Day Camp — Melville